matthew-andrews/mattandre.ws/source/_posts/8-tips-for-better-negotiation.md

 Furthermore with this new understanding, where previously I might look upon “tough negotiators” with respect and admiration for their gall and negotiation skill, I now see confident amateurs losing opportunities for better deals.

-Where previously I have struggled to reach satisfactory agreements in work and in life, by patiently following a few simple steps I’ve been able to get what I’ve wanted faster and smoother, whilst helping my counterpart achieve their goals too.
+Where previously I have felt my negotiation skills were weak, by patiently following a few simple steps I’ve been able to get what I’ve wanted faster and smoother, whilst helping my counterpart achieve their goals too.

 ## 1. Prepare, prepare, prepare